 Prior to his appointment in Tupelo, he spent 20 years in public schools in the state of Alaska.

-Picou, now in his fifth year leading the Tupelo district, received his Ph.D. in Education Leadership and Administration from the University of Southern Mississippi, a Master of Arts in Political Philosophy from Tulane University and a Bachelor of Arts in Secondary English from University of New Orleans.
+Picou, now in his sixth year leading the Tupelo district, received his Ph.D. in Education Leadership and Administration from the University of Southern Mississippi, a Master of Arts in Political Philosophy from Tulane University and a Bachelor of Arts in Secondary English from University of New Orleans.

 He also served in the United States Marine Corps.

 He previously served as the Superintendent of the Lower Yukon School District serving 10 K-12 schools, where he created APEX learning cyber spaces, resulting in an increased number of students taking advanced online courses.
 His leadership experience also includes:

 •Superintendent for 3 years of the Bering Strait School District, where he secured $7.6 million in federal grants focused on dropout prevention, student achievement and staff development.
 He led the district to increase its graduation rate from 46 percent to 73 percent with an emphasis on personalized learning and multiple pathways to graduation.

 •Executive Director of Instruction for the Matanuska-Susitna Borough School District, the 2nd largest urban district in Alaska with a student population of 19,600, 47 schools and a budget of $247 million.
 His focus there was on school climate and connectedness with a program called ‘Capturing Kids’ Hearts’, which resulted in an increase of the graduation rate from 71% to 93% over a three-year period in one of their largest comprehensive high schools.
 As a result of state and federal legislative funding efforts and a partnership with the University of Alaska, the Matanuska-Susitna Borough School District designed the first Middle College, allowing college-ready high school students to work toward an AA degree with 32 college credits before graduating from high school.

-Picou’s experience includes leading educators, parents and business communities through complex change initiatives to achieve superior results in multiple districts serving students with a broad spectrum of socio-economic backgrounds.
+Picou’s extensive experience includes leading educators, parents and business communities through complex change initiatives to achieve superior results in multiple districts serving students with a broad spectrum of socio-economic backgrounds.